brijohn/nabupc/games/nabu_msx/readme.md

 ### Controls

 Both joystick and keyboard are supported, the keyboard controls use the standard MSX mappings of arrows for movement and space for fire.

+## Boulderdash

+### Controls

+Both joystick and keyboard are supported, the keyboard controls use the standard MSX mappings of arrows for movement and space for fire.

+On the title screen pressing J will select the number of joysticks (0-2) and pressing P will select a 1 or 2 player game.

+Pressing ESC in game will commit suicide and pressing GO will pause the game.

 ## Choplifter